-Cylie is an established leader in paediatric podiatry.
-She has worked in multi-disciplinary teams assessing and treating gait and lower limb conditions.
-Cylie currently now divides her time between research at Peninsula Health, Monash University and University of South Australia, seeing patients at Kingston Foot Clinic and education at Latrobe University and in private seminars.
+Cylie is an established international leader in paediatric podiatry.
+She has worked in multi-disciplinary teams assessing and treating children's gait and lower limb conditions.
+Cylie currently divides her time between research at Peninsula Health, Monash University and Kingston Foot Clinic.
+She also has an adjunct position at the University of South Australia and sessional tutor at La Trobe University.
+Despite all of this, paediatric podiatry education is her passion area.

-Cylie has a PhD and over 25 publications that are paediatric podiatry specific.
+Cylie has a PhD, published over 100 research papers and book chapters and there is over 30 of these that are paediatric podiatry specific.
 She also has an education based Masters degree.
 She has supervised honours students, Masters and PhD students in research projects and mentored many podiatrists in paediatric podiatry skills.
-She is also a credentialed Paediatric Podiatrist as awarded by the Australian Podiatry Council, one of the five podiatrists in Australia who have achieved this.
+She was one of the first podiatrists in Australia to receive her Paediatric Credential awarded by the Australian Podiatry Association, one of the six podiatrists in Australia who have achieved this.

 Cylie is a world leader on the topic of idiopathic toe walking and is a regular presenter at conferences and has excellent group facilitation skills.
 She loves to create a learning environment for podiatrists to extend their skills and it is this experience she brings to Children’s Podiatry.

 Alicia has worked in public multidisciplinary clinics assessing and treating paediatric foot and lower leg conditions.
 Alicia is currently Head of Podiatry at Peninsula Health, Director at Kingston Foot Clinic and Children’s Podiatry.